Inclusion and diversity

 Supporting diversity outside of our walls

-- We have been a platinum sponsor of the Calgary Pride Parade since 2014.
+- We have been a proud sponsor of the Calgary Pride Parade since 2014.